TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 but since deflating it gives more informations imo, let's keep it as a zip

 Q - how did you even optimize knuth shuffle\
-A - this is going to be long\
+A - this is going to be long.
 first, `% 2**32` and `& 0xFFFFFFFF` are the same thing, which is to restrict the result to 32 bits\
 so, we can just remove them, and use a `int32` to store the result.\
 Moreover, since there are no negative numbers in the code, the result is always positive, so we can use `uint32_t` to prevent overflows\